zukunft/zukunft.com/docs/code_functions_all.md

     \-- calc_sheet - section for function calc_sheet missing in /html/sheet.php
 \-- change_log
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/change_log.php
+    \-- field_code_id - section for function field_code_id not yet defined that it should be info in /log/change_log.php
+    \-- field_name - section for function field_name not yet defined that it should be info in /log/change_log.php
 \-- change_log_link
     \-- tr - section for function tr not yet defined that it should be table in /log/change_log_link.php
     \-- th - section for function th not yet defined that it should be helpers in /log/change_log_link.php